10 Ways to Optimize Music Streaming

 Introduction:

-With over 100 million songs available to stream from online services, the convenience of streaming has made it the #1 choice for many audiophiles.
+Since 2015 over 12X the number of people have subscribed to paid streaming services.
+With over 400 million songs available online, the convenience of streaming has made it the #1 choice for most music lovers.

-With high-speed internet being the norm, if done correctly, the sound quality of music streaming can be almost indistinguishable from the same files ripped from CDs or downloaded and played on a music server.
+With high-speed internet being the norm, if done correctly, the sound quality of streaming music can be almost indistinguishable from the same recordings played from a local library.

 #1 Music Streaming Services:

-The sound quality of a specific streaming service in your home not only has to do with the quality of the specific version of each recording used by a streaming service, and the specific hardware used by a streaming service, but can also sound significantly different from one geographic location to another, from one internet service provider (ISP) to another, and even from one time of day to another.
+The sound quality of a specific streaming service in your home has more to do with just the quality of the recording and the specific hardware being used by that streaming service.
+Different services can have significantly different sound quality from one geographic location to another, from one internet service provider (ISP) to another, and even from one time of day to another.

 I’ll get into that whole time of day thing when I discuss ISPs.
 For now let’s focus on streaming services.

-Though most people find that lossless and high-definition (HD) recordings streamed from audiophile services like Tidal and Qobuz will sound notably better than mass-market services like Spotify, Apple, or Amazon, that is not always the case.
-And though you may hear that Tidal sounds better than Qobuz or that Qobuz sound better than Tidal, there are several factors that contributed to these often contradictory points of view.
+Though many people find audiophile services like Tidal and Qobuz sound better than mass-market services like Spotify, Apple, or Amazon, that's not always the case.
+And though you may read definitively in this or that forum that one service sounds better than another, there are several factors that contributed to these often contradictory points of view.

-I would not recommend believing anyone who claims that one streaming service sounds empirically better than another.
-Rather I would suggest that you compare different streaming services in your home throughout the different times of day that you listen with the specific recordings you like to listen to, and then draw your own conclusions.
+I wouldn't recommend believing anyone who claims that one streaming service sounds empirically better than another.
+Rather I would suggest that you compare different streaming services in your home at different times of day and then draw your own conclusions.

-As I explain some of the other factors that can contribute to the sound quality of streamed music in your home you will begin to understand why sound quality is far from just a matter of choosing the right streaming service.
+As I explain some of the other factors that can contribute to the sound quality of streamed music you will begin to understand why sound quality is far from just a matter of choosing the right streaming service.

 #2 Internet Service Providers:

-Though higher download speeds may seem to be an important concern when selecting an ISP, it is actually one of the least important factors.
-All modern internet services have more than enough bandwidth to handing HD music streaming.
-Consider that all modern ISPs can handle HD movies which not only contain the significantly larger video portion of the stream, but also contain multiple channels of surround sound HD audio.
-So by comparison, two channels of HD music uses relatively little bandwidth.
+Though higher download speeds may seem to be important when selecting an ISP, it is actually one of the least important factors.
+Modern ISPs have more than enough bandwidth to handle HD music streaming.
+Consider that all ISPs can handle HD movies which contain the significantly larger video portion along with multiple channels of HD audio.
+By comparison two channels of HD music use relatively little bandwidth.

-What is more important are things like the quality of a specific ISPs infrastructure, the consistency of their performance during different times of the day, and even the specific brand and type of hardware they use in your home.
+What's more important is the quality of an ISPs infrastructure, the consistency of their performance during different times of the day, and even the specific brand and type of hardware they use in your home.

-Fact is that the infrastructure between you and a streaming service or factors in your neighborhood may explain why you may prefer the sound of one ISP over another.
-This is why other people whose opinions you respect may have a totally different opinion as to the sound quality of a music streaming service.
+The infrastructure between you and a streaming service or other factors in your neighborhood may explain why you may prefer the sound of one ISP or one streaming service over another.
+This is the reason why experienced audiophiles may have totally different opinions as to the sound quality of different ISPs and different music streaming services.

 Now let’s talk about things inside of your home vs things outside of your home.